 Nylon: Rarely used alone, nylon is often blended with other fibers to make them stronger and more durable.
 It doesn't readily soil or wrinkle, but it does tend to fade and pill.

-Polyester: Also rarely used alone in upholstery, polyester is blended with other fibers to add wrinkle resistance and reduce fading.
-A 100% polyester piece is impractical and uncomfortable to sit in.
+Polyester: It is rarely used alone in upholstery, polyester is blended with other fibers to add wrinkle resistance and reduce fading.
+A 100% polyester piece may be uncomfortable to sit in.

 Don't let large fabric racks or catalogs scare you.
-As long as you have a basic idea of your style and space (plus this guide), the process of picking a fabric will seem much less daunting.
+As you have a basic idea of what’s right for your space and what your style is (plus this guide), the process of picking a fabric will seem much less daunting.
 It's even easier with a little guidance from us at Brown & Beam.